top of page

 Beneath the surface the Oceans of Mars are teaming with life.
 Living within is the Babel Queen.
 She lives below giving birth to thousands of Babel fish.
 There are worker fish that team around the colony nurturing the new babel fish.
 The ones that are fed the Queens jelly come to the surface of the planet to become travellers that will be adopted by all planetary races to interpret the interplanetary languages for all travellers and hitch hikers.

-Creating evolutionary tales from marine debris, ghost net, is what Griffiths and Gaemers do as they sit together stitching.
-Collaboratively sharing deep respect for the makers circle and recycling is both productive and wildly creative.
+Creating evolutionary tales from marine debris; (ghost net) is what Griffiths and Gaemers do as they sit together stitching, collaboratively sharing deep respect for the makers circle and recycling.

 Supplied by Lynnette Griffiths